 \section{Models and Method}

-First of all, we construct the random lattice by placing $N$ sites randomly in a $L \times L$ region, where the positions of the sites are sampled from an uncorrelated uniform distribution, as shown in Fig.~\ref{fig1}.
-We define a cutoff distance $R=4$ such that hoppings (marked by light blue lines in Fig.~\ref{fig1} ) for $|r_{jk}| < R$ are exist for each sites, where $r_{jk}$ is the distance from site $j$ to site $k$.
+First, we construct a random lattice by placing $N$ sites randomly in an $L \times L$ region, where the positions of the sites are sampled from an uncorrelated uniform distribution, as shown in Fig.~\ref{fig1}.
+We define a cutoff distance $R=4$ such that hoppings (marked by light blue lines in Fig.~\ref{fig1} ) for $|r_{jk}| < R$ exist for each site, where $r_{jk}$ is the distance from site $j$ to site $k$.
 It is noted that the density of the lattice sites $\rho=N/V$, where $V=L\times L$ is the volume of the sample.
-Next, we realize the higher-order topological insulator in the amorphous system by adding a proper mass term into the quantum spin Hall (QSH) insulator to gap the topological edge states, leading the appearance of topological corner states \cite{PhysRevLett.124.036803}.
+Next, we realize a higher-order topological insulator in an amorphous system by adding a proper mass term into the quantum spin Hall (QSH) insulator to gap the topological edge states, leading to the appearance of topological corner states \cite{PhysRevLett.124.036803}.
 The model Hamiltonian is given by

 with the QSH insulator Hamiltonian

 and the mass term